motis-project/ridesharing-flutter/supabase/README.md

 ## Set up Supabase

+- Set up a project in Firebase to handle the push notifications.
+Then copy the connection information into `firebase_options.dart` as well as replacing the redacted server key (the only thing that needs to be kept secret) in the SQL dump by the one from the Firebase project.

 - Create a new project in [Supabase](https://app.supabase.com/)

 - Go to the `Storage` tab, and create a public bucket called `public`, as well as a private bucket called `avatars`.